aarongustafson/aaron-gustafson.com/source/_posts/2016-10-17-progressive-misconceptions.markdown

 In order to come together, however, folks [need to stop demonizing and dismissing one another](https://www.baldurbjarnason.com/notes/debating-web-development/).
 Instead we need to rally together to make the Web better.
 But before we can do that, we need to start with a common understanding of the nature of JavaScript.
 The progressive enhancement camp needs to concede that all JavaScript is not evil, or even bad—JavaScript can be a force for good and it’s got really solid support.
 The JavaScript camp needs to concede that, despite its ubiquity and near universal support, we can never be absolutely guaranteed our JavaScript programs will run.

 I fully believe we can heal this rift, but it’s probably gonna take some time.
 I fully intend to do my part and I hope you will as well.

+<ins datetime="2016-10-18T11:11:00-04:00">**Update:** This post was updated to clarify that graceful degradation can take many forms and to explicitly tie progressive enhancement and graceful degradation together.</ins>

 [^1]: Full disclosure: We both work at Microsoft, but on different teams.